jennli/bigtalk-teams-bot/README.md

 Daily BigTalk

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+Most of the questions are from the Big Talk Card Game: https://www.makebigtalk.com/

 ## Prerequisites